cristianrgreco/cookie-clicker/README.md

 ==============

-Java Maven project which plays the game [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) as efficiently as possible.
+Java Maven project which plays the game [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) as efficiently as possible, as a real person would, without any JavaScript hacks.
 The definition of 'as efficiently as possible' is increasing the amount of cookies per second as high and as fast as possible.

-The idea is to automate playing the game as a real person would, and get to the highest amount of 'cookies per second' as fast as possible, without any JavaScript hacks.

 Note that currently the application supports playing in both Firefox and Chrome.
 The ```main``` method can be altered to choose between the two.
 Note that if you use Chrome, you must have a valid driver present, and that the location